-Given sufficient space in a suitable corner of your home, parakeets will settle in very quickly.
-As with any new residence, however, there are neighbours to consider.
-Other pets may take an interest in the bird, and not all of them will have innocent intentions.
-The same applies to any small children who may be interacting with your birds.
+If provided with enough space in a suitable corner of your home, parakeets will settle in very quickly.
+However, as with any new residence, there are neighbours to consider.
+Some of your other household pets may take an interest in your birds, and not all of them with innocent intentions.
+The same may apply to any small children who happen to be interacting with your birds.

-The most important rule, no matter which animal is outside the cage, is to make sure the parakeet is secure.
-The cage needs to be out of reach (ideally; although any self-respecting cat knows that nothing’s really out of reach!), and safe from dexterous fingers and paws.
-Hiding the cage from other pets isn’t a great idea, as they’ll be aware of the animal through their keen senses of smell and hearing, and will make it their mission to seek out the mystery creature at the first opportunity.
+The number one rule, no matter what animal is lurking outside, is to make sure that your parakeet is secure.
+The cage needs to be out of reach and safe from dexterous fingers and paws.
+Hiding your new birds from your other pets isn’t a great idea.
+Your prets will know that there is a new member of the household and will put it upon themselves to find them at all costs.

 Once he trusts you, your parakeet will become tame very quickly